CruxConnect/crux-docs/_organization/add_user_permissions.md

 ---
 Add User Permissions allows you to provide a user uuid and Add Permissions if roles change within an organization.
 Simply provide the user uuid and the permissions list indicating which permissions you wish to add.

+To edit organization users, you must be assigned the 'edit_org_users' permission.
+{: .info }

 ### Request Parameters:

 permission_uuids